great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 )
 ```

-Then we use the `Validator` to add a few expectations:
+Then we use the `Validator` to add a few Expectations:
 #### TODO: retrieve this code from databricks_deployment_patterns.py
 ```python
 validator.expect_column_values_to_not_be_null(column="passenger_count")